mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-parent-8/studio-apis-for-pluggable-widgets-8.md

 For the `"glyph"` type, `iconClass` is available.
 It contains the class to apply on a `glyphicon` element to display the correct icon.
 It will be an empty string value if no icon has been selected.

 For the `"image"` type, `imageUrl` is available.
-It represents a URL from which your selected image can be reached by Studio and Studio Pro's **Design mode**.
+It represents a URL from which your selected image can be reached by Studio Pro's **Design mode**.
 It will be an empty string value if no image has been selected.

 ### 2.3 Image